Specific activity: Other calculations

+Since $m/m_\text{a}$ is the number of moles ($n$), the amount of radioactivity $A$ can be calculated by:

+For instance, on average each gram of potassium contains 117 micrograms of 40K (all other naturally occurring isotopes are stable) that has a $t_{1/2}$ of 1.277×10^9 years = 4.030×10^16 s, and has an atomic mass of 39.964 g/mol, so the amount of radioactivity associated with a gram of potassium is 30 Bq.

 Examples

 Applications

 The specific activity of radionuclides is particularly relevant when it comes to select them for production for therapeutic pharmaceuticals, as well as for immunoassays or other diagnostic procedures, or assessing radioactivity in certain environments, among several other biomedical applications.